kevindayton/drupal-edit-module-twbs/README.txt

    the "Wysiwyg" module (http://drupal.org/project/wysiwyg).
 2. Go to http://ckeditor.com/download and download the Standard or Full package.
    Only version 4.2 or newer of CKEditor is supported.
+   If you use the "Source" button, then you go to http://ckeditor.com/builder, select Standard or Full, add the "Source Dialog" plugin and then download a custom build.
 3. Extract the downloaded package to sites/all/libraries/ckeditor.
 For maximum security, it is recommended to delete the included "samples" directory at sites/all/libraries/ckeditor/samples.